 There may be cases where you are fairly sure that the battery level is not low.
-In these cases, a lack of power indicates that the 12 V battery can't deliver power to the car.
+In these cases, a lack of power indicates that the 12 V battery isn't receiving power from the traction battery or can't deliver power to the car.